-B. Activities of the Select Committee
+C. Activities of the Select Committee

-39. Since its inception in July 2021, the Select Committee has held only one public hearing.
+- 64. Since its inception in July 2021, the Select Committee has held only one public hearing.
 During that hearing, the Select Committee heard testimony from officers of the U.S. Capitol Police and D.C.
 Metropolitan Police Departments who were present at the Capitol on January 6, 2021.

-40. The Select Committee has issued a wide range of subpoenas for documents and the testimony of witnesses.
+The Select Committee has, however, gathered a substantial amount of documents and testimony from private individuals and entities and leaked that information to the press. - 65.
+The Select Committee has issued more than one hundred wide-ranging subpoenas for documents and the testimony of witnesses.
+It has also demanded records and sent preservation notices to social media companies, telecommunications companies, and banking entities.
+A recent press release suggests that the Select Committee has interviewed more than 550 individuals.
+See